learn-co-curriculum/binary-and-hexadecimal/README.md

   That's a pretty helpful message, the tests are telling you that you should have made an edit to edit-me.txt

-  Once you edit `edit-me.txt` to contain any text and not be empty, if you re-run `learn` from your terminal, you would see:
+  Once you edit <code>edit-me.txt</code> to contain any text and not be empty, if you re-run <code>learn</code> from your terminal, you would see:

   <img src="//learn-co-videos.s3.amazonaws.com/learn-co-orientation/passing-test.png" style="display: block"/>